-An Energy Supplier, other than those excluded through section 5.2.4.2 below, that is not providing Regulation Service and that persistently operates at a level below its Energy schedule pays a persistent undergeneration charge to the NYISO, unless its output is greater than or equal to its Penalty Limit for Undergeneration; provided, however, no persistent undergeneration charges apply to a Fixed Block Unit that has reached 70% of its Normal Upper Operating Limit.
+An Energy Supplier, other than those excluded through section 5.2.4.2 below, that is not providing Regulation Service and that persistently operates at a level below its Energy schedule pays a persistent undergeneration charge to the NYISO, unless its undergeneration is not greater than its penalty limit for undergeneration; provided, however, no persistent undergeneration charges apply to a Fixed Block Unit that has reached 70% of its Normal Upper Operating Limit.
 Persistent undergeneration charges per interval are calculated as the product of (i) the Energy Difference; (ii) the greater of the Day-Ahead Regulation Capacity Market Price and the Real-Time Regulation Capacity Market Price; and (iii) the length of the RTD interval, in seconds, divided by 3,600 seconds.
 The Energy Difference in MW, referenced above, is determined by subtracting the actual Energy provided by the Supplier from its penalty limit for undergeneration for the dispatch interval.
 If the Energy Difference is less than or equal to zero, no persistent undergeneration charges apply.
 These settlement provisions are described formulaically in Appendix I of this manual.